johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 - Monetary expansion entails determining the difference between the total and maximal supply of ada.
 All ada now in circulation, as well as ada held in the treasury, make up the total supply.
 The maximal supply refers to the most ada that can ever exist (45 billion ada).
 The reserve is the difference between these two amounts.
 A predetermined proportion of the remaining reserve is withdrawn during each epoch and used for epoch rewards and treasury, with the amount transferred to the treasury being a set percentage of the amount taken from the reserve.

-IOG’s chief scientist Professor Aggelos Kiayias discusses more in this *Rewards sharing and pledge on Cardano* video.
+IOG’s chief scientist Professor Aggelos Kiayias discusses more in this *Rewards sharing and pledge on Cardano* video.[^61]

 Remember that the pledge is expressed (together with the cost and margin amounts) during pool registration and must be fulfilled by the pool owners who are delegating to the pool: Pool rewards for that epoch will be 0 if they collectively delegate less than the specified pledge.
 If the pool’s operator margin is set to less than 100%, the pool will be public.